-MEHA members in good standing who primarily work in the food protection area are eligible to request training scholarships for the NEHA AEC.
-Specific details are on the scholarship application form.
-All applications are due by March 16, 2017.
-Award winners will be contacted via email on March 31, 2017.
-Information about NEHA’s 2017 AEC is available on their website.
+MEHA members in good standing who primarily work in the food protection area are eligible to request training scholarships for the AEC.
+Specific details are on the scholarship application form below.
+All applications are due by February 17, 2022.
+UPDATE: THIS HAS BEEN EXTENDED UNTIL ALL FUNDS ARE UTILIZED, FIRST COME/FIRST SERVED - PLEASE APPLY!

 Michigan Department of Agriculture and Rural Development has approved MEHA’s food protection training fund grant application for the past several years.
 MEHA agrees to use the grant funds for Annual Education Conference food program scholarships and MEHA affiliate grants.